Infineon/linux-optiga-trust-m/README.md

 -extensions cert_ext2
 ```

-### <a name="issue_cert"></a>Using Trust M OpenSSL engine to sign and issue certificate
+### <a name="issue_cert"></a>Using OPTIGA™ Trust M OpenSSL engine to sign and issue certificate

-In this section, we will demonstrate how you can use Trust M OpenSSL engine to enable Trust M as a simple Certificate Authorities (CA) without revocation and tracking of certificate it issue.
+In this section, we will demonstrate how you can use OPTIGA™ Trust M OpenSSL engine to enable OPTIGA™ Trust M as a simple Certificate Authorities (CA) without revocation and tracking of certificate it issue.

-#### Generating CA key pair and Creating Trust M CA self sign certificate
+#### Generating CA key pair and Creating OPTIGA™ Trust M CA self sign certificate

-Create Trust M CA key pair with the following parameters:
+Create OPTIGA™ Trust M CA key pair with the following parameters:

-- oid 0xE0F2
+- OID 0xE0F2
 - public key store in 0xE1D2
 - Self signed CA cert with subject :
   - Organization : Infineon OPTIGA(TM) Trust M